-I first began educating my patients through consults and in-office workshops on the dangers of antibiotics, especially in kids under the age of 2 or 3, and back then, parents were unfortunately surprised to learn how clear the research has been on this topic for so long.
+I first began educating my patients through consults and in-office workshops on the dangers of antibiotics, especially in kids under the age of 3, and back then, parents were unfortunately surprised to learn how clear the research has been on this topic for so long.
 Additionally, they were frequently frustrated and upset with their pediatricians for not providing them with that information when continually prescribing antibiotics to their children for simple things such as ear infections, sinus infections, and other regular respiratory illnesses.

-If your child’s doctor does not look to and recommend drug-free solutions and actions first, it may be time to look for a new doctor with a new approach.
+If your child’s doctor does not look to and recommend drug-free solutions and actions first, then it may be time to look for a new doctor with a new approach.

 What are Common Short-Term Antibiotics Side Effects?

-These are quite commonly known and are more likely to be communicated to you by a standard pediatrician or family doctor.
+These are quite commonly known and are the ones more likely to be communicated to you by a standard pediatrician or family doctor.
 Most are mild to moderate, but as you’ll see near the bottom of the list, they can also become quite severe and dangerous for kids.

 - Allergic reaction

-- a raised, itchy skin rash (urticaria or hives)
+- a raised, itchy skin rash (urticaria, or hives)

 - tightness of the throat, which can cause breathing difficulties